enwar-d/surface-script/README.md

-# surface-script
+# Surface Script
-Surface Script UI
+Surface Script UI, just some project that has been vibe coded. since i don't know how to code 😭